 I want to return to exercise safely after baby, where do I begin?

 It is important to have a targeted fitness program to help restore your core strength after childbirth.
 Let Active Moms’ Club help you navigate the do’s & dont’s.
-From the Core: Postnatal Recovery class is a six-week mom & baby class designed to meet the unique needs of mothers with new babies.
+From the Core: Postnatal Recovery class is a 5-week mom & baby fitness class designed to meet the unique needs of mothers with new babies.
 Post-Baby Body Express Training is designed for women tight on time and want to get their body back after baby.
 In both programs, you’ll learn the (level appropriate) corrective exercises to address your post-baby body, specifically, whether it be an abdominal wall separation (diastasis recti), a cesarean section, other physical issues that occurred during pregnancy and delivery, or simply the desire to achieve and maintain a healthy/stronger level of fitness.
+Contact Coach Cassandra, and let AMC help you navigate back into exercise, safely and effectively, post-baby.

 Other related articles from Active Moms’ Club blog: